Historical development of Church of England dioceses: Post-conquest

-The Henrican Reorganisation
+The Henrician Reorganisation

 After Henry VIII's break with the Pope and the dissolution of the monasteries, the formerly monastic cathedrals were "re-founded" with secular canons.
 Furthermore, a number of new dioceses were formed, using some of the largest and finest of the other dissolved monasteries as cathedrals.
 Together, these two groups — the old monastic cathedrals and the new sees — were known as cathedrals of the New Foundation; the old cathedrals which had always been served by secular canons were known as those of the Old Foundation.
 Dioceses which exist in the Church of England today are indicated in bold type.

 Colonial dioceses

 During the British colonial era, the Anglican religion was exported to the colonies.
 From 1787 onwards, Church of England dioceses were founded in the colonies.
 A structure of provinces and metropolitans developed until, in 1863, the imperial Privy Council ruled that the English church hierarchy had no legal status in the colonies.
 Immediately prior to that point, the United Church of England and Ireland had a total of 82 dioceses worldwide.

 From 1863 onwards, Anglican (former) colonial dioceses have been separate from and independent of the English church.
 Exceptionally, the Archbishop of Canterbury has retained (and retains to this day) some metropolitan jurisdictions outside England.
 Dioceses are listed by their name at creation and their present country, with only their cathedral(s) between creation and independence.